Table of Contents

 Phaeochromocytoma falls into the sphere of differential diagnostic considerations of secondary hypertensions.
 Along with many other considerations, particularly hyperthyroidism must be considered.
 In the event of a hyperglycaemic metabolic state, diabetes mellitus and hypercortisolism must be ruled out.
 The ingestion of various drugs may also result in similar symptoms, and amphetamine or cocaine abuse must especially be enquired.

-If operative sanitation is not possible, normalisation of the catecholamine level can be attempted via pharmacological measures.
+If operative sanitation is not possible, normalization of the catecholamine level can be attempted via pharmacological measures.
 Phenoxybenzamine, prazosin or alpha-methyl-p-tyrosine are helpful.

 The operative results are good.
 However, many patients tend to relapse.
 Thus, regular check-up examinations are necessary.